 Our Tips for Saving on Commission

-NOTE: For all the options detailed below, the savings will come by lowering (or cutting out) the listing agent’s commission.
-Regardless of how you sell, you’ll likely have to offer a competitive buyer’s agent commission, which in Washington DC is 2.50%.
+NOTE: For all the options below, savings come by lowering (or cutting out) the listing agent commission.
+Regardless of how you sell, you should offer a competitive buyer’s agent commission, which in Washington, D.C. is 2.49%.

 - Available nationwide